MP Estate Planning UK

 What is a will, and why is it important to locate one?

 A will is a legal document that outlines how a person’s estate should be distributed after their death.
-Locating a will is crucial as it provides clear instructions on managing the estate, ensuring the deceased’s wishes are respected, and helping to avoid potential disputes among beneficiaries.
+Locating a will is crucial because it names the executors who have authority to act, identifies the beneficiaries, and provides clear instructions for managing the estate.
+Without finding the will, executors cannot apply for a Grant of Probate, and all sole-name assets remain frozen during the probate process.

 Where can I find public records related to wills in the UK?